ChimdikeObi/Lyric-Generator/README.md

-A simple project using JavaScript to enerate a few lyrics from songs
+A simple project using JavaScript to generate a few lyrics from songs.
+It's a simple project in-built lyrics that randomly change at the click of a button.

 # Lyric-Generator